Learn more at https://firstlightlearningjourney.net

 First Light recognizes very disturbing trends: we recognize that the growth of the conservation movement in Maine came about by acquiring the lands that Wabanaki people were forced to relinquish.
 We do not want to perpetuate this stark world of winners and losers and seek to use our power and privilege today to share, reconcile, and repatriate.
 This desire is about reciprocity not charity.
 Wabanaki prosperity and deep connection and use of this entire landscape of Maine enriches Maine immeasurably and enriches our conservation movement immeasurably.

+We don't have the power to change treaties, or to change a long history of colonization and injustice, but we can help change the future.
 This work arises from those within a conservation movement who seek to learn and change, and from dialogue with Wabanaki leaders have been willing to share their time and stories.
-We hope our shared narrative about place can grow over time as result of successful projects.
+My motivations for starting First Light in 2017 are captured in this document.

 The imperative for why this work is important is best captured in this 2019 poem by Natalie Dana-Lolar, Passamaquoddy: